minutemailer/react-popup/README.md

 [Demo](http://minutemailer.github.io/react-popup/)

+## Breaking changes in v0.7.0
+The helper method `Popup.prompt` has been removed.
+With the new plugin system, it made more sense to have the prompt as a plugin.
+Please refer to the demo page for an example of how you can implement it the recommended way.

 ## Install

 For now this component is only available as a CommonJS module.
 Install it with npm (`npm install react-popup --save`).
 The module exports a react component with static methods.
 Here's a simple example: